DDMAL/Neon.js-Legacy-/README.md

 Neon.js is a browser-based music notation editor written in JavaScript.
 The editor can be used to manipulate digitally encoded early musical scores in square-note notation.

+You can see a demo of Neon.js in action at http://ddmal.music.mcgill.ca/neondemo

 Requirements
 ------------